demonh3x/demonh3x.github.io/_posts/2015-03-13-kickstart-a-new-language.md

 Feedback loop
 -------------

-By feedback loop I mean the amount of time between the moment you make a mistake and the moment you realise you made a mistake.
+By feedback loop I mean the amount of time between the moment you make a mistake and the moment you realize you made a mistake.

 If you have a slow feedback loop, you are going to be losing time.
 The ideal scenario would be to know the mistake you made exactly at the same moment you made it.